UKCloud/ansible-training/README.md

 ansible-playbook playbooks/motd.yaml -i ansible_hosts --check -v
 ```

-Will give us more detail about the proposed changes
+This give us more detail about the proposed changes

 you can increase verbosity by adding 'v's: